RelevantResearch/penelopeanthias/README.md

 # README for Penelope Anthias Website

 ## Overview
 This website, created for Penelope Anthias, serves as a digital portfolio to showcase her academic work and publications.
-It uses the **Priam** theme for Jekyll, designed to highlight creative and professional portfolios with minimal customization.
+It uses the **Priam** theme for Jekyll, and developed by [Relevant Research](https://relevant-research.com/).

 ## Table of Contents
 - [About Penelope Anthias](#about-penelope-anthias)